ahandsel/Talks/Slides_Kintone_Intro_Kids.md

 </div>
 <br>

-* Sensors are attached to the Mbed Microcontroller.
+* Sensors are attached to the Mbed Micro-controller.
 * Sensor values are periodically sent to Kintone via Node.js.
 * Node.js checks Kintone’s sensor values over time and controls motors of the flowerpot.
 * The flowerpot moves to are sunny location. -->